kaunoffi4/strvy/README.md

 # strvy
-2D basic engine with support for extension to 3D rendering due to the modularity of the project architecture.
+Basic 2D engine with support for extension to 3D rendering due to the modularity of the project architecture.

 # How to set up